 How does FF7 Remake connect to the Compilation of Final Fantasy VII?

-In Ultimania, Normua officially labeled the FFVII Remake series as the fifth part in the Compilation of Final Fantasy VII.
-Final Fantasy VII Remake's 2020 title included characters from the Compilation like Kyrie Canaan and Leslie Kyle, who both appear in the light novel, The Kids Are Alright, which was penned Kazushige Nojima, who helped write FF7 Remake.
+In Ultimania, Nomura officially labeled the FFVII Remake series as the fifth part in the Compilation of Final Fantasy VII.
+The remake included Compilation characters Kyrie Canaan and Leslie Kyle from the light novel The Kids Are Alright, penned by Kazushige Nojima, one of the game's writers.

-There were more subtle hints to The Compilation.
-The Shinra Test Site that you explored was called a DEEPGROUND, a label that was introduced in the Dirge of Cerberus.
+There are more subtleties to The Compilation scattered throughout the game.
+The Shinra Test Site that you explored was called a Deepground, a label introduced in the Dirge of Cerberus spinoff game focused on Vincent Valentine.

 The triad of Whispers fought in Chapter 18 (Rubrum, Virdi, and Croceo) are implied by the Ultimania guide to be Kadaj, Loz, and Yazoo from Advent Children.
 In the film, which takes place after the original Final Fantasy VII, they're remnants of Sephiroth's will, effectively his children.
 This is reinforced by Whisper Croceo's special attack "Velvet Nightmare," which shares its name with Yazoo's gun from the film.